efredericks/CloudAppsDev/_posts/7-APIs.md

 Effectively, a service accepts

-Figure X shows an example of a RESTful interaction between an application and an API (c/o TowardsDataScience):
+Figure 1 shows an example of a RESTful interaction between an application and an API (c/o TowardsDataScience):

 ![RESTful API](https://miro.medium.com/max/5230/1*ZU1EQ7tYeQNQlhOhyonHFA.png "RESTful API")

-> Figure X: RESTful API
+> Figure 1: RESTful API

 Here, you can get a feel for how a RESTful call is constructed.
 The URL is built as you normally would expect for accessing a website, however instead the service is accepting the URL as an instruction sequence for how to parse the request.  *Note, a RESTful call can also accomodate data payloads (e.g., via JSON packets), however we'll just focus on simple commands here*.